 Also of interest is that Holliston has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Holliston telecommute to their jobs.
-Overall, about 7.98% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Holliston is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Holliston’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In Holliston, a lot of people use the train to get to work every day though Holliston is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Holliston has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Holliston in 2010 was $57,253, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $229,012 for a family of four.